 History of World Oral Health Day

-Ancient literature from China and Egypt shows that cultures have long recognised the value of keeping proper dental hygiene.
-Many societies have prioritised oral health in some way, whether it is through the use of simple tools like fish bones, feathers, or porcupine quills or more sophisticated ones like tree bark.
+Ancient literature from China and Egypt shows that cultures have long recognized the value of keeping proper dental hygiene.
+Many societies have prioritized oral health in some way, whether it is through the use of simple tools like fish bones, feathers, or porcupine quills or more sophisticated ones like tree bark.

 By the 1400s, bristles were being made in China from pigs raised in cold climates, attached to bone or wood, and used as toothbrushes.
 In Europe about the same period, salt was dissolved in a brandy and water solution and used to rinse the mouth before rubbing the teeth with a sponge to remove any food particles stuck between them.

 Consequently, in one way or another, there were instances of the majority of people not caring about mouth hygiene as advances in oral health were made.
 There started to appear diseases for which no treatment was available.
 Traditional herbal remedies were employed to cure illnesses, but it wasn’t until 1880 that nurses began giving prophylactic care to stave against illness.

 Soon later, dentists with particular dental procedures began to treat dental and oral diseases.
 The most prominent advocate for raising awareness of oral health is Federation Dentaire International (F.D.I.).
 The organization has promoted and stressed the value of oral health and cleanliness during its more than 100 years of existence.